sensei-hacker/inavwiki/Home.md

 ![](http://static.rcgroups.net/forums/attachments/6/1/0/3/7/6/a9088858-102-inav.png)

+INAV is a Free and Open Source Flight Controller and Autopilot Software System.

+It's compatible with very diverse set of hardware, and also can control flying vehicles (airplanes, gliders, multirotors like quadcopters, helicopters), ground vehicles (like cars and tanks) and water vehicles (like boats).

 INAV is **being actively developed** and currently supports RTH (_Return To Home_) with a predefined climb height, position hold, [[waypoints|iNavFlight Missions]], "follow-me" and many more features.

 A wide variety of inexpensive flight controller boards are supported.
 F4 & F7 flight control boards are **strongly suggested** to gain access to the full features of INAV.